 The Australian Government is providing $40 million to the $156 million Airport East project, part of the $282 million for road projects around Sydney Airport announced by the NSW Minister for Roads in June 2014.
 Australian Government funding is specifically allocated to the removal of the level crossing and construction of a road underpass and twin rail bridges.

-The Review of Environmental Factors was displayed for community comment in early 2015.
+The Review of Environmental Factors was displayed for community comment in February and March 2015.
 Following this a Submissions Report was prepared and planning approval was obtained for the project.